wu-zhengdong/wu-zhengdong.github.io/_pages/cv.md

 ## Work experience
 <!-- ====== -->
 * AI programmer (RA II): *Laboratory of Data Discovery for Health (D²4H) and The University fo Hong Kong, Hong Kong, China.* *(Feb.
 2022 -)*
+  * COVID-19 vaccine hesitancy study based on Knowledge-Based Systems and NLP.

 * Medical Clinical Data Analyst: *Guangzhou Aid Cloud (Guangdong Traditional Chinese Medicine Big Data Center), Guangzhou, China.* *(Sept.
 2020 - Aug.
 2021)*
   * A medical clinical data study: Responsible for clinical data analysis in the Grade III Level A hospitals in China, using statistics, machine learning, and causal inference techniques to build a clinical predictive model and explore the impact of independent risk factors on outcome events in clinical research, and use deep learning to recognize oral pathology images and predict hypotension waveforms.